lizsufrinko/candlestick_chart/README.md

 # 🕯️ Power BI Custom Candlestick Chart

 This is my own **candlestick chart** built for **Power BI**.
 It displays **candlesticks with wicks** along with **volume bars** to visualize price movements effectively.
-It includes detailed wicks to show intra-period price fluctuations and volume bars to give insights into trading activity.
+It includes detailed wicks to show intra-period price fluctuations and volume bars to give insights into trading activity. **Hover over any candle to see its Open, High, Low, and Close values.**

 ## 🚀 Development